-The IAIA21 meeting is a virtual event.
-With presentations and discussions being organised through online platforms, it shows the capacity of the current information technologies.
+IAIA21 meeting was a virtual event.
+With presentations and discussions organised through online platforms, it shows the capacity of the current information technologies.
 In the digital age, portable devices are popular, and internet connections are widely available.
-The advancement of information technology, the emergence of online social platforms, and the establishment of new medias have changed how people communicate and connect.
-Today, people's discussions and interactions have moved from face-to-face formats to online formats.
+The advancement of information technology, the emergence of online social platforms, and the establishment of new media have changed how people communicate and connect.
+Today, people's discussions and interactions have moved from face-to-face to online formats.
 The current global pandemic leads to further shifts to online communication.
-This shift leads to a digitalised public sphere, empowering individuals to develop discourses and organise actions online.
+These shifts lead to a digitalised public sphere, empowering individuals to develop discourses and organise actions online.
 If we look at the environmental and social movements around the world in recent years, it is clear that many collective actions were associated with online interactions.

-Meanwhile, while public participation is recognised as a crucial component in environmental assessment(EA) practices, it is noted that there has been minimal change to the setting and requirements on public participation in EA.
+Meanwhile, public participation is recognised as a crucial component in environmental assessment(EA) practices.
+It is also noted that there has been minimal change to the setting and requirements on public participation in EA.
 There is little discussion on how changes towards a digitalised public sphere affect environmental assessment practices.
 In this paper, we use observations of Hong Kong's EIA practices and discourses to establish potential impacts of the digitalised public sphere on EA.